Character page for the animated series Thunderbirds Are Go.

 - Voiced by: Lee Majors

 - Ambiguous Situation: Jeff is certainly missing but whether or not he's alive is anyone's guess.
 The Hood seems to believe Jeff is dead but he's the Hood.
+Some further analysis of his last fateful mission later and it turns out he's still alive.

 - Big Good: From how own personal fortune Jeff founded IR.
 According to Grandma, Jeff's dream was to help those in need.

 - Disappeared Dad: Jeff has been missing for sometime at the beginning of series.
+He's found alive and well in the Oort Cloud, and comes home in the series finale.

 Hiram K. "Brains" Hackenbacker